czbiohub-sf/utilities/README.md

 ```

-Now we'll change to that folder with `cd` and install the package with by running the `setup.py` script.
+Now we'll change to that folder with `cd` and install the package by running the `setup.py` script.

 ```
 (utilities-env) ➜ cd utilities